veltzer/jschess/README.md

 Monetary contribution
 ---------------------
-If you'd like to see a feature added to jschess or would just like to show your appreciation you are welcome to contribute to it's development at https://veltzer.github.io/jschess.
+If you"d like to see a feature added to jschess or would just like to show your appreciation you are welcome to contribute to it"s development at https://veltzer.github.io/jschess.
 I am ready to work with any chess organization wishing to incorporate jschess into their infrastructre and am already working with two such organizations...

-	Mark Veltzer <mark.veltzer@gmail.com>, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020
+	Mark Veltzer <mark.veltzer@gmail.com>, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022